dengshuo/MergeConvBN/README.md

-# Merge convolution layer and batch normlization layer in caffe
+# Merge Convolution layer and Batch Normlization layer in Caffe